2nd Battalion, Royal Inniskilling Fusiliers (British Army)

 Lance Corporal Robert Lawless was serving with the 2nd Battalion of the Royal Inniskilling Fusiliers when he was killed in action on Sunday 16th May 1915 on the first night of the Battle of Festubert.

-Private George Shields, who took part in the attack, was home on leave soon after and told Robert’s family that he had seen him fall in action but had not seen or heard from him since.
+Private James Shields, who took part in the attack, was home on leave soon after and told Robert’s family that he had seen him fall in action but had not seen or heard from him since.

 Lance Corporal Robert Lawless has no known grave and is commemorated on Le Touret Memorial in France.